-- i.
-Flag State rules for and names of: - designated foreign ports where SBT may be transhipped, and - foreign ports where in-port transhipments of SBT are prohibited:-
+- foreign ports where in-port transhipments of SBT are prohibited:-

 During the reporting period, all SBT product from the SBTF, ETBF and WTBF were landed in Australian ports.
 Further, Regulation 9I of the FM Regulations requires that all fish must be landed to an AFMA authorised SBT fish receiver.
 Should an operator of an Australian-flagged boat seek to land Australian SBT product at a foreign port, Australia will notify the CCSBT Executive Secretary of the nominated port.